Do you want and / or need to raise your prices for your creative products or services, but find it hard to actually do it?

 If you charge too much and your work isn’t worth it then you won’t sell.

-But if you lower your prices and don’t charge your clients enough then they won’t actually buy more.
-No, instead they will think: ‘What’s wrong with this?’ as they often know what the going price is or what to expect.
+But if you lower your prices and don’t charge your clients enough, then they won’t actually buy more.
+Instead they will think: ‘What’s wrong with this?’ as often they will know what the going price is or what to expect.

 Reason 5: You want to work fewer hours, but earn the same